pilambdaepsilon/3sphere/README.md

    `./3sphere`

-   will minimally calculate the volume of any radii provided. you will need to provide a list of radii (with arbitrary units or unitless), separated by commas
+   will minimally calculate the volume of any radii provided.
+You will need to provide a list of radii (with arbitrary units or unitless), separated by commas, or a single radius

    b.
 Running interactively while providing an output file command line option